codex-academy/The-Dojo/_posts/2016-04-01-words_and_counting.md

 But use other sentences to test it as well, like:

-`I saw 5 fish and 8 squid in 100 meters from the biggest boat in the sea.`
+`I saw 5 fish, and 8 squid in 100 meters from the biggest boat in the sea.`